USE CODE: SWEETDEAL & SAVE 35%

 The good news is that this phase is temporary.
 Understanding why it happens and what to expect can help you feel more in control of your recovery.
 Managing this initial inflammation is key to feeling better sooner and getting back to your routine.
 With the right approach—combining your doctor’s advice with supportive self-care—you can work with your body to ensure a smoother, more comfortable healing journey.
 This guide will walk you through what’s happening inside your body and how you can best support it.

-Why Inflammation Happens After Surgery
+Why Does Inflammation Happen After Surgery?

 It might seem counterintuitive, but inflammation is a good thing.
 In fact, inflammation and acute pain are a natural part of the body’s healing process.
 When your body undergoes the trauma of surgery, it triggers an immediate immune response.
 Your system sends a rush of healing cells and proteins to the affected area to protect against infection, clear out damaged tissue, and start rebuilding.
 This influx of fluid and cells is what causes the classic signs of inflammation: swelling, redness, heat, and pain.
 So, while it feels unpleasant, that puffiness and soreness is visible proof that your body is hard at work repairing itself from the inside out.

-Common Surgeries and What to Expect
+What to Expect After Common Surgeries

 Every surgery is different, and your recovery will be unique to you and your procedure.
 However, certain types of surgeries are well-known for causing significant inflammation.
 Research shows that procedures like knee surgery, hip surgery and abdominal surgery often involve a notable inflammatory response due to the nature of the work done on joints, bones, and deep tissues.
 For example, after a knee replacement, you can expect considerable swelling around the joint, which can limit your mobility at first.
 Similarly, abdominal surgery often leads to soreness and swelling around the incision site.
 Knowing this ahead of time helps set realistic expectations for your recovery.